angelod1as/portfolio/content/home/prizes.md

 That said, a few projects I've worked on were nominated for a number of national and international prizes.

+[I was at 4th place amongst the most awarded journalists of 2018](https://www.portaldosjornalistas.com.br/fernando-rodrigues-e-o-premiado-jornalista-de-2018/), below two of my bosses (2nd and 3rd places) and alongside coworkers (from 4th to 23rd places).

 Below, a list of projects and prizes they won.
 I have a major part in all of them.

 ## A World of Walls - Folha de S.Paulo, 2017